gini/gini-capture-sdk-android/README.md

 ### Screen API

-The Screen API provides a main Activity with which to start the Gini Vision Library.
+The Screen API provides a main Activity with which to start the Gini Capture SDK.
 In previous versions two abstract Activities which had to be overriden to react to events coming from the Gini Vision Library.
 This has been changed and now only the implementations of the `GiniVisionNetworkService` and `GiniVisionNetworkApi` have to be provided with the help of the